 - For podcasts and other audio, include a corresponding transcript.

-It may be difficult for some disabled individuals to focus on what’s most important if pages are cluttered.
+8. Use Abundant White SpaceIt may be difficult for some disabled individuals to focus on what’s most important if pages are cluttered.
 Use abundant white space to frame the most important parts of your site while also providing enough breathing room for them to comfortably view your content.

 9. Include Orientation CuesAnother way in which you can guide users through a site is by including orientation cues.
 Of course, navigation is an important part of this.
 You can also add breadcrumbs as well as strong UI elements that draw users down through the page.
 If all else fails, add a search bar to the top so they can instantly look for what they need.
 Nordstrom uses abundant navigational cues.

 Wrapping UpAll in all, I would say that enabling a site for website accessibility is beneficial for all parties.
 Your site’s ability to deliver a consistently high-quality experience for all users will lead to higher times on page, lower bounce rates, and, ideally, greater conversion rates.
 This, in turn, will give your site a more favorable ranking in search… and who doesn’t want that?